 In the morning, all students take Technique Classes in Design and Movement, Voice and Movement, Singing, Stage Combat, and Dramatic Literature.

-Three afternoons per week, students train in either the Performance Track or the Design Track.
-Performance students learn how to warm up, follow their impulses, pursue objectives, develop a character, and mine the possibilities of a script through scene study.
-Design students study script analysis, graphic communication skills, collaboration, character development, and storytelling through scenery, lighting, costumes, sound, and stage management.
+Three afternoons per week, students train in their chosen track: Performance or Design.
+Performance students take Acting classes, where they learn to warm up, follow their impulses, pursue objectives, develop a character, and mine the possibilities of a script through scene study.
+In Design classes, students study script analysis, graphic communication skills, collaboration, character development, and storytelling through scenery, lighting, costumes, sound, and stage management.
+Toward the end of the BUSTI program, each student has a one-on-one conference with their Acting or Design teacher to receive feedback on their growth over the course of the five weeks and to engage in a dialogue about future pursuits.

-Two afternoons per week, students dive into specialized training in a series of Master Classes.
+Two afternoons per week, students dive into specialized training in a series of Master Classes exploring various elements of theatrical artistry.
 Past master classes have included Audition Technique, Suzuki, Directing, Viewpoints, Clowning, Alexander Technique, Playwriting, Solo Performance, Shakespeare, and Theatre for Social Change.

 During the evenings and on Saturday afternoons, students rehearse in Collaborative Theatre Ensembles to devise an original performance piece inspired by an Artistic Muse.
 These projects are process-oriented ensemble pieces, geared toward empowering individual students to develop a collective artistic voice.
 At program’s end, all students perform these projects in the College of Fine Arts TheatreLab@855.
 Family and friends are invited to attend.